- Updates Regarding the Coronavirus Disease (COVID-19)

 BMP West Africa – Best Management Practices to Deter Piracy and Enhance Maritime Security off the Coast of West Africa including the Gulf of Guinea

-Southeast Asia/ReCAAP BMPs – Regional Guide to Counter Piracy and Armed Robbery Against Ships in Asia (ReCAAP, 2016)
+Southeast Asia/ReCAAP BMPs – Regional Guide 2: To Counter Piracy and Armed Robbery Against Ships in Asia (March 2022)

 Recommended / Required Security Levels